kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 rule, to determine which rule would take effect.
 Figuring out how stacked policies affect traffic between workloads might not be very straightfoward.

-To mitigate this risk and improve UX, a tool which reversely looks up affecting policies for a given Pod and prints out relative precedence of those rules can be quite useful.
-The [cyclonus](https://github.com/mattfenwick/cyclonus) project for example, could be extended to support ClusterNetworkPolicy.
+To mitigate this risk and improve UX, a tool which does a reverse look up and lists rules and policies that impact a given Pod and prints out relative precedence of those rules can be quite useful.
+The [cyclonus](https://github.com/mattfenwick/cyclonus) project for example, could be extended to support ClusterNetworkPolicy. kubectl plugin extensions that allow listing of policies and rules in this manner should be developed.
+Similarly a kubectl plugin extension should be developed that checks whether communication is allowed between a specified pair of source and destination pods for traffic of a specified protocol/ port type.

-TODO: add relevant tooling info here.

 ### Future Work

 Although the scope of the cluster-scoped policies is wide, the above proposal